 I was there from 12 to 5 and I didn’t see a fraction of everything there.
 But that’s okay.
 The experience of being there was well worth it.
 But next year I will be ready, and so will you if it will be your first time attending.

-Here are my Top 10 Tips To Navigating and Surviving Curlfest:
+Here are my Top 10 Tips for Navigating and Surviving CurlFest:

 Go To Bed Early